ximarketing/ximarketing.github.io/_pages/about.md

   - /about.html
 ---

 I am Xi Li, an Assistant Professor of Marketing at the City University of Hong Kong.
-My research focuses on the economics of algorithms and big data.
-I use economics and machine learning methods to understand how information technologies such as artificial intelligence, recommender systems, data-driven algorithms, blockchain, and consumer profiling affect firms, consumers and the society, and how policymakers should regulate big data and protect consumer privacy.
+My recent research focuses on the economic analysis of algorithms.
+I use economics and machine learning methods to understand how information technologies such as artificial intelligence, recommender systems, data-driven algorithms, blockchain, and algorithmic pricing affect firms, consumers and the society, and how policymakers should regulate big data and protect consumer privacy.

 Employment
 ======